proc7ts/amend/README.md

 - `set(instance, update)` - Member value writer function.
 - `amend(request)` - Member amendment function.

-The [amend()][AmendTarget.Core.amend] function call modifies the member definition.
+The [amend()][amendtarget.core.amend] function call modifies the member definition.
 It accepts an object with the same properties and overrides the member definition:

 - If `get` or `set` specified and differ from the passed in value, then the member converted to accessor with